frodoman/album-finder/README.md

 # Project Structure
 There are two projects in this work space:
-The 'AlbumSDK' consists of all the data model, logic and networking stuff; While the 'AlbumFinder' has all the UI level codes (UIViews, view controllers...).
+* 'AlbumSDK' consists of all the data model, logic and networking stuff;
+* 'AlbumFinder' has all the UI level codes (UIViews, view controllers...).

 Each project comes with a test target as well
 (unit test for 'AlbumSDK' and UI test for 'AlbumFinder').

 # Test coverage (Last update on March 5, 2019)
-100% for unit testing
+* 100% for unit testing
-97.7% for UI testing
+* 97.7% for UI testing

 # Implementation:
 This project is developed using only native iOS frameworks